ridomin/Rido.IoTClient/README.md

 $"HostName=test.azure-devices.net;DeviceId=myDevice;ModuleId=myModule;SharedAccessKey=<moduleSasKey>;ModelId=dtmi:my:model;1";SasMinutes=120
 ```

-Note> Note: All samples use the connection settings in the `ConnectionString` configuration, available in the `appSettings.json` file, or as the environment variable `ConnectionString__Key`.
+> Note: All samples use the connection settings in the `ConnectionString` configuration, available in the `appSettings.json` file, or as the environment variable `ConnectionString__Key`.

 ## Advanced Samples